kshehadeh/tab-cleaner/PRIVACY_POLICY.md

 ## Permissions

-Tab Cleaner requests the following permissions:
+Tab Magic requests the following permissions:

 - **tabs**: Required to access tab information and close inactive tabs
 - **storage**: Required to save your preferences locally

 ## Third-Party Services

-Tab Cleaner does not use any third-party services, analytics, or tracking tools.
+Tab Magic does not use any third-party services, analytics, or tracking tools.

 ## Data Security